TobiasPSP/doneland_sources/Tools/Devices/3D Printer/README.md

 * **Resin (SLA):** More complex, involving handling of fluids and potential hazardous materials, requiring good ventilation, but offering a *higher resolution* and smoother finish.
 Popular for printing miniatures, figurines, custom jewelry and highly accurate models.

 > [!NOTE]
-> To safely use a *Resin printer* at home, you need proper *Ventilation*, *Protective Gear* such as nitile gloves and safety goggles, a proper storage for the Resin (cool and dark), and the appropriate post-processing equipment (isopropyl alcohol for washing prints, UV light curing station), and safe disposal of potential toxic waste.
+> To safely use a *Resin printer* at home, you need proper *Ventilation*, *Protective Gear* such as nitrile gloves and safety goggles, a proper storage for the Resin (cool and dark), and the appropriate post-processing equipment (isopropyl alcohol for washing prints, UV light curing station), and safe disposal of potential toxic waste.
 That's why I do not use Resin.
 As you will see, modern *3D Filament Printers* can achieve excellent resolutions and perfect results at a fraction of cost and effort compared to Resin.

 ## 3D Printer Differences